A Topological Drive for Spacetime Travel: Metric of the Topological Drive

 In this section, we model the spacetime evolution of a baby universe (the ``bubble'').
-This is a bit similar to collapsing matter modelled by a locally close FRW universe in the context of primordial black hole formation \cite{Kopp:2010sh}.
 We present a local closed FRW metric.
-The evolution of this metric is determined by exotic matter, which is assumed to be under control.
+Although this looks similar to collapsing matter modelled by a locally close FRW universe in the context of primordial black hole formation, in our model, the geometry is supported by \redv{a} given exotic matter background instead of freely collapsing matter\cite{Kopp:2010sh,Harada:2004pe} .
+The evolution of this metric is determined by exotic matter, which is assumed to be \redv{controllable}.
 The metric can be written as

 with

 where $a\geqslant0$ is the scale factor of the bubble, $\sigma>0$ controls the thickness of intermediate region and the parameter $\chi_R\in[0,\pi]$ is the value of $\chi$ which separates the bubble and our background universe.
 The functions $f_1,f_2$ are designed to connect the bubble to the Minkowski background